Alexmhack/advanced_bootstrap/README.md

 content on top of it so for that we can add another class .rgba-black-strong		adds strong black contrast .rgba-black-strong		adds light darkness

+# Main Layout
+First of all we will create a basic structure like for the other section seperate the section with hr tags and give each section its own start and end comment for ease.
+Always use comments to describe a section

+.my-5 		gives margin on top and bottom (y) of 1.25rem .mt-5 		gives margin top of 1.25rem